PositronicSoftware/VoyagerAPI-Unity3d/README.md

 ## Device Settings Config

+NOTE: using an ip other than 127.0.0.1 is untested/unsupported
+Note: onScreenLogs is not implemented.

 If you wish to load _VoyagerDeviceConfig_ settings from a config-file, do the following:

 1. Setup a folder in '<ProjectName>/Assets/StreamingAssets/' directory, that will contain your config file(s).